 She graduated Geography from the Faculty of Science in 1983 at the University of Zagreb, completed her MSc in 1990 and the PhD in 1996.
 Since then she visited several foreign research and educational institutions (St. Gallen, Bern, Madrid, and Boston) with the aim of specialization in the field of environmental history, landscape change and regional and local community development.
 She speaks English (C) and French (B).

 Since 1989 she is working at the University of Zagreb (Faculty of Science, Department of Geography).
-For many years she participated in the leadership of the University of Zagreb, Faculty of Science and Department of geography (vice-dean for international cooperation, chair of the Doctoral programme of Geography).
+For many years she participated in the leadership of the University of Zagreb, Faculty of Science and Department of geography (among numerous other positions she served as vice-dean for international cooperation and chair of the Doctoral programme of Geography).

 Since the beginning of her academic career, she has taught 20 courses from the bachelor to doctoral level at the University of Zagreb at the study programmes of Geography and Environmental Science, as well as at doctoral programmes of the Universities of Zadar (Croatia) and Mostar (Bosnia and Herzegovina).